SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ### ObjVLisp's six postulates

-The original ObjVlisp kernel is defined by six postulates.
+The original ObjVlisp kernel is defined by six postulates {!citation|ref=Coin87a!}.
 Some of them look a bit dated by modern standards, and the 6th postulate is simply wrong as we will explain later (a solution is simple to design and implement).

 Here are the six postulates as stated in the paper for the sake of historical perspective.